A volleyball should be inflated to a PSI (pounds per square inch) between 4 and 5. This ensures optimal performance and consistent play.

 However, this is not necessarily true.
 Overinflated volleyballs can be challenging to handle and may cause discomfort when struck.

-Although personal preference may come into play, it’s crucial to consider the impact of overinflation or underinflation on the game.
+Although personal preference may be involved, it’s crucial to consider the impact of overinflation or underinflation on the game.

 Players can make informed decisions to enhance their volleyball experience by understanding the effects of different PSI levels.